Selfless Service:

 I know that a lot of you have studied algebra and geometry in school.
 I really enjoyed those classes when I was young although my grades never showed it.
 I was always fascinated with the concepts of “Theorems and Postulates”.
 Postulates are basic rules of algebra and geometry that are considered inherently true and that if applied, ensure that your calculation or mathematical assumptions, no matter how complicated, will turn out right.
 Theorems on the other hand were somehow conditional.
 They were dependent upon other conditions in order to be true and required a “proof” to be made, so that I had to remember the “proof” in addition to the theorem.
 Even now, 35 years after taking that class as a sophomore in high school, I still remember several theorems and postulates that I was taught.

-Recently, I was thinking about one of the very first postulates that I ever learned:
+Recently, I was thinking about the very first postulate that I ever learned:

 “The shortest distance between two points is a straight line.”

 I like the idea of “postulates” being something that are inherently true and require no proof.
 I like the idea that there are some things that we can count on to be absolutely true no matter what.
 I suppose that is why the gospel is so important to me.
-The gospel provides me with information that I can come to know s being absolutely true and consequently, I can come to feel feel confident in applying these true principles in my life.
-I have come to recognize that gospel principles will always lead me to a path of happiness and a life of peace.
+The gospel provides me with information that is absolutely true and I can feel confident in applying its principles in my life.
+The gospel principles will always lead me to a path of happiness and a life of peace.
 They bring me closer to God and through my obedience and faith, I find that I draw closer to my Father in Heaven and thereby become entitled to special knowledge and blessings.

 A Story of the Immigrant Woman:

 Day after day, following each meal and each gala event her friends and companions would return and recount the wonderful experiences and delightful food that was served hoping to entice her to join them.
 Oh, how she wished that she could afford to go with them.
 Finally, on the last day of the long voyage the old woman decided to join her friends for the evening meal and gala event.
 She had such a good time.
 The food was so delicious and extravagant.
-As the evening wore on she would worry over the possible expense that this would be.
+As the evening wore on she worried over the cost of such a meal and wonderful gala.
 But quickly reminded herself that it was a special event and that she would long remember it.
 It was a wonderful time of laughing, dining, and dancing.

 At the conclusion of the long evening, she patiently waited for the waiter to bring her bill.
 But the bill never came.
 She finally asked the waiter, whispering softly, “Sir could you kindly bring me my bill”.
 He smiled and said, “ma’am, the meals and all of the events of the trip are included with the payment of your ship fare”.